sngrmvj/todo-lists/README.md

     - todo-ui
         - User Interface (More info check the repo)
 - Current Application (todo-lists)
-    - Application is built using python flask framework.
+    - Application is built using Python Flask Framework.
+Database is MongoDB
-    - Database used is mongodb (since the tasks are not consistent and for array based structure document based database suits).
+    - Since the database used is MongoDB (the tasks are not consistent and for array-based structure document-based database suits).
+        - Querying of database happens using the name of the individual (decoded from access token)
-    - User verification is done by decoding the jwt token (httponly access token).
-The token is provided by authentication server.
-The httponly token is set as cookie and can be accessed by server only.
+    - User verification is done by decoding the JWT token (httponly access token).
+        - The token is kept as a cookie in the browser by the authentication server and the frontend cannot access it.
-    - REST APIs are used for accessing the tasks and crud operations on it.
-The APIs are categorized into daily_taska and general_tasks apis.
+    - The APIs are categorized into daily_tasks and general_tasks APIs.
-    - Secrets are encoded.
+    - Secrets are provided as environmental variables.
     - Application is dockerized to provide container based approach.
-Now application which can be deployed and can be scaled easily.
+        - Application which can be deployed and can be scaled easily.
 - Environment Variables to be provided before you run the application.
 (Either in dockerfile or docker-compose.yml)
     - SECRET_KEY
     - DATABASE_NAME